 Why choose day hikes?

 Spend your evenings mulling over maps with expert guides, deciding the next day's excursion with a glass of wine in hand.
-Choosing day hiking gives you the flexibility to choose exactly what you want to see in the park: spend one day hiking a section of the famous W Trek, and the next, go off-the-beaten-track into the pampa to search for fossils or deep into the remote forests of the Pingo valley.
+Choosing day hiking gives you the flexibility to choose exactly what you want to see in the park.
+Spend one day hiking a section of the famous W Trek, and the next, heading off-the-beaten-track into the pampa to search for fossils, or deep into the remote forests of the Pingo Valley.

 - Pick each day's excursion the night before, depending on the weather forecast for the following day and how your legs are feeling!